KarthikeyanBommannan/Youtube-Data-Harvesting/README.md

 Prerequisites:
 Before running the scripts, make sure you have the following dependencies installed:
-•	Python installed on your system
+- `Python` installed on your system
-•	Python 3.x
+- `Python` 3.x
-•	Access to the YouTube Data API (API key)
+- `Access` to the YouTube Data API (API key)
-•	MongoDB and PostgreSQL databases set up and running
+- `MongoDB` and PostgreSQL databases set up and running

 Install the following packages in the python environment
-•	pymongo package (for MongoDB interaction)
+-	pymongo package (for MongoDB interaction)
-•	psycopg2 package (for PostgreSQL interaction)
+-	psycopg2 package (for PostgreSQL interaction)
-•	pandas package (for data manipulation and analysis)
+- pandas package (for data manipulation and analysis)
-•	streamlit package (for User Interface and interactive data visualization)
+-	streamlit package (for User Interface and interactive data visualization)
-•	Google Client Library for YouTube Data API for data retrieval from youtube
+-	Google Client Library for YouTube Data API for data retrieval from youtube

 You can install the required Python packages using pip: